kpreid/all-is-cubes/all-is-cubes/src/block/text/README.md

-These fonts were created by Kevin Reid for All is Cubes.
+The fonts contained in the `png` files in this directory were created by Kevin Reid for All is Cubes.

 Some inspiration was drawn from the fonts of [`embedded-graphics`], and the Apple IIGS system font “Shaston”.